hackclub/spaces/README.md

 This project is part of HackClub and follows HackClub's licensing terms.
 Contributing and socializing on this project is subject to the Hack Club Code of Conduct

 For support, create an issue or go to #spaces on slack!
-Need private help? @ecanterbury.
-Club help? @jps
+Need private help? @Charmunk.
+Club help? @jps.

 ## Management

-This project is managed and lead by Ethan Canterbury
+This project is managed by Ivie Fonner.